aryanranderiya/itinerary-mcp-server/README.md

-# Travel Itinerary Backend System
+# Travel Itinerary Backend System with MCP

-A FastAPI-based backend system for managing travel itineraries, focused on Thailand's Phuket and Krabi regions.
+A FastAPI-based backend system for managing travel itineraries.
+This project implements the Model Context Protocol (MCP) for enhanced AI assistant integration.

 ## Features